aaronanderson99/MalCompare/tools/slayer/README.txt

 RUNNING STEPS:

-0. Navigate into the Slayer folder then to the src folder.
-Run commands from this folder.
+0. Once you have navigated into the Slayer folder, run commands from this folder.

-1. Setup a "benign" and "malicious" folder with the full Contagio database.
-Create an empty folder titled "test" and "test_results".
-Create empty folders "clustering" and "classifier".

-2. Run the command "python2 split_test_train.py".
-This command will fill the test folder with the test files 2a.
-The train/test ratio can be adjusted by the train_test_split call and the test_size parameter
+1. Run the command "./download_contagio.sh".
+This will download the whole Contagio dataset into the folder.
+	- If there is a permission error run the command "chmod +x download_contagio.sh" and rerun the previous command.

+2. Run the command "./split.sh <path to the clean/benign pdfs> <path to the dirty/malicious pdfs> <train dataset size (0.0, 1.0)>"
+	If there is a permission error run the command "chmod +x split.sh" and rerun the previous command.

 3. Run the command "python2 slayer.py cluster".
 A file called "keyword" should have been generated in the "clustering" folder.